HowardHinnant/bbi/README.md

 If two different bbi types appear in an arithmetic operation, as long as they have the same Policy the operation will proceed normally after converting both to their `common_type`.
-If one of the operands is a built-in integral type, it will first be converted to the integral\'s equivalent bbi integral type with the same Policy as the other operand.
+If one of the operands is a standard integral type, it will first be converted to the integral\'s equivalent bbi integral type with the same Policy as the other operand.